Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Proposed Framework

 \paragraph{Consolidation and human review.}

 Compared to traditional ontology engineering, the taxonomy remains fixed: no classes are merged, split, or added.
-Human experts review candidate object properties by (1) validating cultural plausibility, (2) editing relation descriptions for clarity and consistency, and (3) removing spurious or inconsistent relations.
-The resulting ontology consists of the fixed class set
+Human experts review candidate object properties by (1) validating cultural plausibility, (2) editing relation descriptions for clarity and consistency, and (3) removing spurious or inconsistent relations\footnote{The collaborative construction process is detailed in Appendix~\ref{subsec:expert_validation}, and inter-group reliability in Appendix~\ref{subsubsec:ontology_analysis}.}.

+The resulting ontology consists of a two-level class hierarchy.
+The 12 top-classes are $c_1, \dots, c_{12}$, and we write $c_{i,j}$ for the $j$-th sub-class under top-class $c_i$ (with $n_i$ sub-classes each).
+The complete taxonomy is

 and a curated ontology triple set